 - a.
 The boat having requested the number first.
-First request shall be determined by date (postmark or headquarters fax time stamp - no phone calls) of properly executed boat registration and membership application - note: all required fees must be paid in full). - b.
-Should two or more applications arrive at the same time, the applicant having raced under that number the longest (regardless of sanctioning body) shall be awarded the number.
-The owner requesting the number must call and have the previous sanctioning organization confirm in writing the owner's earliest date of application for that number in that sanctioning body.
+First request shall be determined by date (postmark or headquarters fax time stamp no phone calls) of properly executed boat registration and membership application note: all required fees must be paid in full). - b.
+Should two or more applications arrive at the same time, the applicant having raced under that number the longest shall be awarded the number.